KatrinaTom/T2A2/README.md

 ## Deployment<a name="deployment"></a>

-To access the "fake" data to test the database.
+To access the "test" data for the database.
 The data is located under controllers/cli_commands.py

 1. Drop the tables to start with fresh data